SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 Let's start with a very basic example of a short **JavaScript program** which we'll run directly in your web browser (it supports JS without the need to install additional software).

 #### Example: a Program, Which Notifies the User
-Our first program will consist of a single **JavaScript command**, which notifies the user they've won 1 000 000 dollars, as is often the case, when you're browsing through a website with a lot of spam and adverts:
+Our first program will consist of a single **JavaScript command**, which notifies the user they've won 1 000 000 dollars, as is often the case when you're browsing through a website with a lot of spam and adverts:
 ```javascript
 alert("Congratulations!!!
 You have just won $1 000 000!");
 ```